nilsbore/scitos_3d_mapping/labelling/README.md

-*** To extract all the sweeps corresponding to one waypoint and save them at another location run the following: rosrun semantic_map_labeller export_waypoint_sweeps /path/from/ /path/to/ WayPointXXX (WayPointXXX for us should be WayPoint5 - kitchen, WayPoint16 - Nils' room, already done, WayPoint19 - my room).
+*** To extract all the sweeps corresponding to one waypoint and save them at another location run the following: rosrun semantic_map_labeller export_waypoint_sweeps /path/from/ /path/to/ WayPointXXX

 After doing this, you should have sweeps in /path/to/ along with a txt file /path/to/WayPointXXX.txt which contains a list of xml files for the sweeps you exported.